 In response to requests by several Members of Congress, the U.S. Copyright Office agreed to examine issues surrounding "orphan works."
 Orphan works are copyrighted works whose owners are difficult or impossible to identify and/or locate.
-In January 2005, the Copyright Office issued a Notice of Inquiry requesting public comment from interested parties on the subject.2 The Office accepted written comments and hosted public roundtable discussions on the topic.
-In January 2006, it issued its Report on Orphan Works, which includes proposed legislative language to address the problem identified.3 Hearings have been held in the 109th and 110th Congresses on the orphan works problem.4
+In January 2005, the Copyright Office issued a Notice of Inquiry requesting public comment from interested parties on the subject.
+The Office accepted written comments and hosted public roundtable discussions on the topic.
+In January 2006, it issued its Report on Orphan Works, which includes proposed legislative language to address the problem identified.
+Hearings were held in the 109th and 110th Congresses on the orphan works problem.

-This report surveys the findings of the Report on Orphan Works ("Report"), considers the Copyright Office's proposed amendment to the Copyright Act to address the issue, and analyzes the introduced orphan works legislation.
+This report surveys the findings of the Report on Orphan Works ("Report"), considers the Copyright Office's proposed amendment to the Copyright Act to address the issue, and analyzes introduced orphan works legislation in the 109th and 110th Congresses.
+No similar legislation has yet been introduced in the 111th Congress.

-Defining the Problems Associated with Orphan Works.
+Defining the Problems Associated with Orphan Works

 The constitutionally authorized grant of a limited monopoly to copyright holders is intended "To promote the Progress of Science and useful Arts" by producing incentives for creative works and their dissemination to the public.
 Ultimately, it is the public interest that supports allowing copyright holders to financially exploit the value of their creative efforts by controlling access to protected work.
-Someone who wants to exercise one or more of the copyright holder's exclusive rights in a
+Someone who wants to exercise one or more of the copyright holder's exclusive rights in a copyrighted work must obtain permission to do so.
+The terms for usage and recompense, if any, are negotiated and agreed to by the rights' holder and the prospective user.